 All research proposals involving human subjects must be submitted for IRB review.
 The IRB Chair will determine the level of review necessary for a project.
 Proposals will fall into one of three categories, as determined by the IRB Chair: Full Review, Expedited Review or Exempt.

-Research involving human subjects that poses very little or no foreseeable risk to the health or welfare of the research subjects is generally exempt from an expedited or full-board review.
+Research involving human subjects that pose very little or no foreseeable risk to the health or welfare of the research subjects is generally exempt from an expedited or full-board review.
 Proposals will be deemed exempt by the Board Chair, with a report made to the full Board.

-Research involving human subjects that poses minimal foreseeable risk to the health or welfare of the research subjects can be expedited by the IRB Chair.
+Research involving human subjects that pose minimal foreseeable risk to the health or welfare of the research subjects can be expedited by the IRB Chair.
 Projects eligible for expedited review will be voted on by three Board members chosen by the IRB Chair.

 Research involving human subjects that pose more than minimal foreseeable risk is funded by federal grants, involves deception, or involves subjects from a group awarded special protections requires a full-board review.